 Although there have been some recoveries of British-ringed House Martins in Europe and Africa, their migration strategies and routes are poorly understood.

 Tags smaller than the ones we planned to deploy are already available, but these don’t have a battery life expectancy long enough for us to track House Martins throughout their annual migrations.
-Within a year or two, further developments mean they should be able to do so.
+In the future, further developments mean they should be able to do so.
 Once the technology is available we can examine carefully whether the time is right to proceed.